vicboma1/emulators/gameboyclassic/README.md

 ##Memory
 32 KB from 0x0 to 0x7FFF is available as program area :
-* 0x000-0x0FF: Allocated as the destination address for RST instructions and the starting address for interrupts.
+* 0x000 to 0x0FF: Allocated as the destination address for RST instructions and the starting address for interrupts.
-* 0x100-0x14F: Allocated as the ROM area for storing data such as the name of the game.
+* 0x100 to 0x14F: Allocated as the ROM area for storing data such as the name of the game.
 * 0x150: Allocated as the starting address of the user program.

-0x8000 to 0x9FFF : used as RAM for the LCD display (8 KB).
+* 0x8000 to 0x9FFF : used as RAM for the LCD display (8 KB).
-0xA000 to 0xBFFF : the area allocated for external expansion RAM (8 KB).
+* 0xA000 to 0xBFFF : the area allocated for external expansion RAM (8 KB).
-0xC000 to 0xDFFF : the work RAM area (8 KB).
+* 0xC000 to 0xDFFF : the work RAM area (8 KB).
-0xFE00 to 0xFFFF : allocated for CPU internal RAM.
+* 0xFE00 to 0xFFFF : allocated for CPU internal RAM.
-0xFE00 to 0xFE9F: OAM-RAM (Holds display data for 40 objects) 0xFF00 to 0xFF7F & 0xFFFF: Specified for purposes such as instruction registers and system controller flags.
+* 0xFE00 to 0xFE9F : OAM-RAM (Holds display data for 40 objects)
+* 0xFF00 to 0xFF7F & 0xFFFF: Specified for purposes such as instruction registers and system controller flags.
-0xFF80 to 0xFFFE: Can be used as CPU work RAM and/or stack RAM.
+* 0xFF80 to 0xFFFE : Can be used as CPU work RAM and/or stack RAM.

 DMA transfers are controlled by the DMA registers.

 DMG allows 40 x 32-bit DMA transfers from 0x8000-0xDFFF to OAM (0xFE00-0xFE9F).

 The transfer start address can be specified in increments of 0x100 for 0x8000-0xDFFF.

-##Timer
+##Timer (WIP)
-TIMA (timer counter)
+* TIMA (timer counter)
-TMA (timer modulo register)
+* TMA (timer modulo register)
-TAC (timer control register)
+* TAC (timer control register)

 ##Display
 The DMG CPU has 8 KB (64 Kbits) of built-in LCD display RAM.